sinnie/learn_web_dev/node.md

 ### The Event Loop
 Events are a common pattern in programming and are known more widely as the "observer pattern."
 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents called observers.
 The object automatically notifies the observers of any state changes, usually by calling one of their methods.
 This pattern is often used to implement distributed event handling systems [("Observer Pattern")](#resources).

-Node.js employs an event loop, which is a construct that performs two tasks (__event detection__ and __event handler triggering__) in an infinite loop.
+Node.js employs an event loop, which is a construct that performs two tasks (__event detection__ and __event handler triggering__).
 The event loop detects which events just happened as well as determining which event callback to invoke once an event has happened.
 The event loop is responsible for scheduling asynchronous operations and facilitates the event-driven programming paradigm in which the flow of the program is determined by said events [(Norris)](#resourses).
-In other words, applications act on events.
-Node implements this by implementing two mechanisms: the event loop and the `EventEmitter` that listens for events and invokes a callback function once an event has been detected (i.e. state has changed) [(maxogden)](#resources).
+In other words, applications act on events, and Node.js implements this through two mechanisms: the event loop and the `EventEmitter` that listens for events and invokes a callback function once an event has been detected (i.e. state has changed) [(maxogden)](#resources).

-Node.js serves all requests from a single thread, and the program code running in this thread is executed synchronously.
-However, every time a system call takes place, that event will be delegated to the event loop along with a callback function, or listener.
-The main thread is not put to sleep and keeps serving other requests.
-As soon as the previous system call is completed, the event loop executes the callback.
-Most of the time, this callback is concerned with the result returned and the program flow continues.
+The Node.js event loop runs under a single thread, and the program code running in this thread is executed synchronously.
+Every call that involves an I/O operation requires a callback to be registered.
+Certain functions and modules, usually written in C/C++, support asynchronous I/O. When asynchronous events are invoked, they are assigned a thread from the thread pool using libuv.
+This allows the program to perform multiple I/O operations in parallel with the main thread.
+When the I/O operation completes, its callback is pushed onto the event queue where it will be executed as soon as all other callbacks on that queue are invoked.
+In other words, every time a system call takes place, that event will be delegated to the event loop along with a callback function, or listener.
+The main thread is _not_ tied up and keeps serving other requests.

 Below is a digram of a Node.js server's event loop.